binarykore/SEI120G/README.md

 * https://github.com/binarykorra/SEI-120G/releases/

-## Basic Steps
+## Basic Steps (Openline and Frequency Settings)

-Step (1): Advance Settings URL Addon - "mcc_mnc_locking/frequency" from "router_settings".
+* Step (1): Advance Settings URL Addon - "mcc_mnc_locking/frequency" from "router_settings".

-Step (2): Input your Telecom PLMN Pin and Disable the MCC / MNC Unlocking Toggle.
+* Step (2): Input your Telecom PLMN Pin and Disable the MCC / MNC Unlocking Toggle.

+## Advance Setups (Update Config)

+* Step (1): Go to Router Settings Page, and edit "router_settings" to "backup_data"
+* Step (2): Upload your Config from Releases Page download, then click Update.
+* Step (3): Wait for Device / Router Restart or Reboot, then all the Settings should be Updated.

 ## Network Codes